python/cpython/Doc/library/unittest.mock.rst

     ...
     >>> test_function()

-`patch.multiple` can be nested with other `patch` decorators, but put arguments passed by keyword *after* any of the standard arguments created by `patch`:
+:func:`patch.multiple` can be nested with other ``patch`` decorators, but put arguments passed by keyword *after* any of the standard arguments created by :func:`patch`:

     >>> @patch('sys.exit')
     ... @patch.multiple('__main__', thing=DEFAULT, other=DEFAULT)